 Four giant sequoias killed or mostly killed by climate change-caused wildfire.
 Sequoia National Monument, Black Mountain Grove, Pier Fire 2017.
 Sequoias don’t normal die in wildfire.
-When our climate has changed enough to cause sequoia’s to die, overly extreme fires caused by unprecedented low fuel moisture, it’s caused by climate change, not enhanced.
+When our climate has changed enough to cause sequoias to die, from overly extreme fires caused by unprecedented low fuel moisture, it’s caused by climate change, not enhanced.
 Broad understatement in climate science findings and especially consensus statements has created a very poor understanding of the natural phenomena going on all around us.
-Without climate change, this fire that has gone beyond the limits of our natural world’s evolution, would not have been extreme enough to kill.
+Without climate change, this fire that has gone beyond the limits of our natural world’s evolution would not have been extreme enough to kill.
 It matters not the ignition source, be it man, lightning or power lines.
 This fire was caused by climate change, just like many of the other unprecedentedly extreme fires across our world in the last half dozen years.

 Scientific American – Climate Science Is Broadly Understated

 The Momentum of Ignorance: How Climate Science and the Media Understate Climate Science

 A new book by Naomi Oreskes and others helps shed light on why we are in this climate change mess we are in by evaluating the inherent understatements in climate science publications and assessments of climate science literature.
 Professor Oreskes is a science historian and professor of geosciences at Harvard, known for her work on the topic of “97 percent of climate scientists support man-caused climate change,” and for her book and filmwork Merchants of Doubt.

 Below is a summary of this Scientific American article reviewing the new book Discerning Experts, and also a summary of the rest of the story about how we find ourselves on a planet that far ahead of scientific climate change projections.